SpeeDaily/backrooms-infestation/README.md

 # THE BACKROOMS: INFESTATION

-**A procedurally generated liminal horror survival game built in a single 68kb file.** No external libraries, no game engines, no image assets.
+**A procedurally generated liminal horror survival game built in a single (84.38 KB) file.** No external libraries, no game engines, no image assets.
 Pure Vanilla JavaScript, HTML, and CSS.

 [🎮 **PLAY THE GAME LIVE HERE**](https://speedaily.github.io/backrooms-infestation/)